davidcarboni/scloud/cdk-patterns/README.md

 Provides a set of functions that can be called to build common serverless CDK patterns.

+This is intended to provide you with the patterns you'll mostly need most of the time and, if you have an edge-case, example code you can reuse that helps you get what you need done more easily.

 ## Overview

 I'm publishing this to help others because I've been using it for a couple of years now and it's been a real help for projects I've worked on (personal and professional).
 It's grown organically, accumulating patterns I've reached for repeatedly, so there's no comprehensive documentation at his stage!
 Please be kind.